Elderly Smoking Cessation Promotion Project

 Community Smoke-free Promotion Activity

-To disseminate smoke-free message and promote smoke-free lifestyle with elderly and public, COSH organizes various community smoke-free promotion activities included visits to elderly centres, smoke-free workshops, outreach promotions and etc. Since 2017, COSH collaborated with New Territories West Elder Academies Cluster (NTWEAC), an organization funded by the Elderly Commission, to recruit “Smoke-free Elderly Ambassadors” and organize activities to encourage smoking cessation and promote a smoke-free healthy living style to the elderly.
+To disseminate smoke-free messages and promotea smoke-free lifestyle among the elderly and the public, COSH organizes various community smoke-free promotion activities, including visits to elderly centres, smoke-free workshops, outreach promotions, etc. Since 2017, COSH collaborated with New Territories West Elder Academies Cluster (NTWEAC), an organization funded by the Elderly Commission, to recruit “Smoke-free Elderly Ambassadors” and organize activities to encourage smoking cessation and promote a smoke-free lifestyle among the elderly.
 The Ambassadors have been promoting smoking cessation to smokers and disseminating the smoke-free messages through elderly centre visits, other community activities as well as in their daily life.

 Resources